Matty Kennedy: Aberdeen

 Kennedy signed a pre-contract agreement with Aberdeen on 15 January 2020.
 Nine days later he joined Aberdeen on a three-and-a-half-year deal.
 The "Dons" were reported to have paid a transfer fee of £75,000 plus add-ons.
 Manager Derek McInnes had been reported to have been tracking Kennedy for the previous nine years.
-By the time the 2019–20 season was halted due to the COVID-19 pandemic in Scotland, Kennedy had six goals (all for St Johnstone) and eight assists and said he was just starting to show his best form.
+By the time the 2019–20 season was halted due to the COVID-19 pandemic in Scotland, Kennedy had six goals (all for St Johnstone) and eight assists and said he was starting to show his best form.

-In August 2020 he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish Football Association (SFA) after they breached coronavirus-related restrictions by visiting a bar earlier in the month.
+In August 2020, he was one of eight Aberdeen players who received a suspended three-match ban from the Scottish Football Association (SFA) after they breached coronavirus-related restrictions by visiting a bar earlier in the month.
 He made a total of 35 appearances throughout the 2020–21 season, helping Aberdeen to post a fourth-place finish in the league.
-He scored just the one goal, a consolation in a 2–1 defeat to Rangers at Pittodrie.
+He scored just one goal, a consolation in a 2–1 defeat to Rangers at Pittodrie.

 In August 2021, he was linked with a loan move to St Mirren – manager Jim Goodwin was reported to be a keen admirer of his – after falling out of favour under new manager Stephen Glass.
-A spinal problem (diagnosed as stress fractures) caused him to miss the first half of the 2021–22 season, and he made his first appearance at the end of January 2022.
+A spinal problem (diagnosed as stress fractures) caused him to miss the first half of the 2021–22 season.
+He made his first appearance at the end of January 2022.
 He made a further eight appearances before the season's end, though Goodwin – now manager of Aberdeen – did not want to rush him back too soon.

+He cited a hope to have a "fresh start" in summer 2022, and Goodwin stated that he could be a "big player" for the club.
+In January 2023, Kennedy said he had "a bit of unfinished business" with the club and aimed to earn a new contract.
+The following month he backed interim manager Barry Robson to be given the job permanently.
+Despite this, he barely featured under Robson in the second half of the 2022–23 campaign.

+Return to Kilmarnock

+On 21 June 2023, Kennedy agreed a three-year contract with former club Kilmarnock.
+On 10 December, he scored a late winner to inflict a first league defeat of the 2023–24 season on Celtic.
+Speaking in February, manager Derek McInnes commented that "his performances have been really good of late".
+His absence due to injury was cited by pundit Billy Dodds as the major factor in the club's quarter-final exit from the Scottish Cup.
+He enjoyed an excellent start to the 2024–25 campaign.
+He said there was "nothing fancy" behind his good form aside from relaxing in his downtime away from football.
+However, he suffered a lengthy injury lay-off due to a back problem that left him sidelined for over three months.